Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Introduction

-\paragraph{Contributions} In summary, this work offers the following contributions: \begin{itemize} \itemsep{1pt} \item \textbf{The ``Weakest Link Law'':} We provide a granular analysis of position bias in MHQA, establishing that performance collapses to the level of the least visible evidence bucket, regardless of the distance between facts. \item \textbf{Mechanistic Disentanglement:} We demonstrate that steering attention with semantic instructions resolves the recognition bottleneck, restoring accuracy in low-visibility positions.
-This confirms that performance drops are largely recognition-based rather than reasoning-based. \item \textbf{The Differential Impact of Attention Steering:} We reveal that while matched MFAI neutralizes position bias, unmatched (misleading) MFAI yields a dataset-dependent behavior.
-Misleading cues degrade performance on real-world tasks (MuSiQue) yet unexpectedly trigger effective reasoning on synthetic tasks (NeoQA) due to structural alignment. \item \textbf{System-2 Reasoning Robustness:} We show that models utilizing extended test-time compute (e.g., Qwen3-8B-Think) override context retrieval artifacts, exhibiting superior robustness to both inherent position bias and adversarial prompts. \end{itemize}
+\paragraph{Contributions} In summary, this work offers the following contributions: \begin{itemize} \itemsep{1pt} \item \textbf{The ``Weakest Link Effect'':} We provide a granular analysis of position bias in MHQA, showing that performance collapses to the level of the least visible evidence bucket, regardless of the distance between facts.
+This pattern generalizes across an additional dataset (2WikiMultiHopQA;~\citealp{ho2020constructing}), longer reasoning chains (3--4 hops), and a 4$\times$ larger model (Qwen2.5-32B;~\citealp{qwen2025qwen25technicalreport}). \item \textbf{Mechanistic Disentanglement:} We demonstrate that steering attention with semantic instructions resolves the recognition bottleneck, restoring accuracy in low-visibility positions.
+This confirms that performance drops are largely recognition-based rather than reasoning-based. \item \textbf{The Differential Impact of Attention Steering:} We reveal that while matched MFAI neutralizes position bias, unmatched (misleading) MFAI yields divergent effects modulated by task topology.
+Misleading cues degrade entity-centric tasks with vertical reasoning chains (MuSiQue) but have limited impact on event-centric tasks with horizontal evidence structures (NeoQA). \item \textbf{System-2 Reasoning Robustness:} We show that models utilizing extended test-time compute (e.g., Qwen3-8B-Think) override context retrieval artifacts, exhibiting superior robustness to both inherent position bias and adversarial prompts. \end{itemize}